diaspora/api-documentation/index.md

 Accept: application/json
 ~~~

-If, for some reason, setting the `accept` header is not possible, adding `.json` to the call url will also work.
+If, for some reason, setting the `accept` header is not possible, adding `.json` to the call URL will also work.

 Unless otherwise noted, bodies submitted via `POST` requests should be JSON encoded.
 Parameters to `GET` routes are simple request URL variables.